 Hopscotch is more of a playground game I suppose but many of us with children and grandchildren have drawn the familiar chalk grid onto our patios.

 The name comes from the portmanteau of ‘hopping’ and ‘scotch’, which is said to be derived/corrupted from ‘scratch’.
 In other words, scratching the grid on the ground.
 However, if you were a Roman Soldier, it was definitely not a game you looked forward to.
 It was a brutal form of exercise that meant full armour and hop, skipping and jumping across a large football pitch-sized grid.

-The aim of the game is to kill (not really) or capture all your enemy and take their flag.
-And whilst Blind Mans Buff may seem like a harmless bit of fun today, you definitely wouldn’t want the kids playing it with old Henry VIII as it was very much one for the grown ups!
+The aim of the game is to kill (not really) or capture all your enemies and take their flag.
+And whilst Blind Mans Buff may seem like a harmless bit of fun today, you definitely wouldn’t want the kids playing it with old Henry VIII as it was very much one for the grown-ups!

 Garden games for all the family

 Much like garden throwing games, ball games often have their origins in sport.
 Either shifting from fun to competitive, or as is the case with modern sets designed for play in the smaller confines of the garden, constructed from materials that a less likely to smash a window.

 One of the best examples of such a ball game is Croquet, which like much of the games we’ve discussed in this article has a rich history and many variations of play.
 The origins of croquet are described on Wikipedia as follows:

 The first explanation is that the ancestral game was introduced to Britain from France during the 1660–1685 reign of Charles II of England, Scotland and Ireland, and was played under the name of paille-maille (among other spellings, today usually pall-mall), derived ultimately from Latin words for 'ball and mallet' (the latter also found in the name of the earlier French game, jeu de mail).
 This was the explanation given in the ninth edition of Encyclopædia Britannica, dated 1877.